mvdmio/ValueConversion/Readme.md

 ## Units of Measurement
 The UnitsOfMeasurement package contains Quantity definitions for a wide range of [SI quantities](https://en.wikipedia.org/wiki/International_System_of_Units).

-Currently, the following UnitsOfMeasurement quantites are defined:
+The following UnitsOfMeasurement quantities are defined:
 - `Angle` (e.g. Degree or Radian)
 - `Area` (e.g. SquareMeter, Hectare, or Acre)
 - `Distance` (e.g. Meter, Kilometer, or Inch)